-There’s more to coffee than most people think.
+There’s more types of coffee than most people think.

 You got different bean types, different ways to brew, different flavors, nuances, and trends.
-There are ways to prolong the beneficial effects and ways to make it better than it already is.
+There are ways to prolong the beneficial effects and ways to make your coffee better than it already is.

 Make sure to share this article with anyone you think could use it!